xamsmith/TestMergedWith/README.md

 # TestMergedWith
-Xamarin.Forms app to demonstrate the ResourceDictionary MergedWith property.
+Xamarin.Forms app to demonstrate the ResourceDictionary MergedWith capability.
 In the app, ResourceDictionaries are defined at three levels:

 	1) In a separate PCL (ResourceLibrary.CustomResources)